ddablib/ddablib.github.io/DropFiles/5/API/TPJCtrlDropFiles.md

 ## Properties

+Only those properties added or modified by _TPJCtrlDropFiles_ are listed here.
+All other inherited properties are omitted.

 | Property | Description |
 |:---------|:------------|
 | _[Count](./TPJCtrlDropFiles-Count.md)_ | This read-only property returns the number of files dropped on the managed control. |